 Use an umbrella company in Hungary

 One ideal method when hiring a new contractor is to use an umbrella company.
 The umbrella company is an intermediary to the contract, which works with both parties on payment and performance confirmation.
-You would forward payment to the umbrella company who will disburse it to the contractor, after withholding taxes and contributions.
+You would forward payment to the umbrella company which will disburse it to the contractor, after withholding taxes and contributions.

-This gives both you and the contractor the assurance that there is oversight to the contract, and that the local umbrella company would facilitate any disputes or disagreements.
+This gives both you and the contractor the assurance that there is oversight of the contract, and that the local umbrella company would facilitate any disputes or disagreements.
 There is a fee for the service that could be shared as both parties do benefit.

 Compliance risks when hiring remote workers in Hungary

 Hiring contractors have a different compliance burden than hiring employees, but there are still two areas to be aware of.

 Many countries are focused on making sure that contractor relationships meet the right criteria and are not disguised employment.
 It may seem like remote workers are less susceptible to this risk, but the rules apply equally.
 Even with a foreign company, authorities could still learn about your hiring a contractor, and most misclassification claims come from worker complaints.